-Training Workers During Evangelistic Series-A well-balanced work can be carried on best in the cities when a Bible school for the training of workers is in progress while public meetings are being held.
-Connected with this training school or city mission should be experienced laborers of deep spiritual understanding, who can give the Bible workers daily instruction, and who can also unite whole-heartedly in the general public effort.
+Training Workers During Evangelistic Series-A well-bal-anced work can be carried on best in the cities when a Bible school for the training of workers is in progress while public meetings are being held.
+Connected with this training school or city mission should be experienced laborers of deep spiritual understanding, who can give the Bible workers daily instruction, and who can also unite wholeheartedly in the general public effort.
 And as men and women are converted to the truth, those standing at the head of the mission should, with much prayer, show these new converts how to experience the power of the truth in their hearts.
-Such a mission, if conducted by those who know how to manage wisely, will be a light shining in a dark place.-Gospel Workers, 364, 365
+Such a mission, if conducted by those who know how to manage wisely, will be a light shining in a dark place.-Gospel Workers, 364, 365 work.
+During the hour of worship, the workers relate their experiences.
+Bible studies are regularly conducted in the home, and the young men and young women connected with the mission receive a practical, thorough training in holding Bible readings and in selling our publications.
+The Lord has blessed their labors, a number have embraced the truth, and many others are deeply interested....

-The Field School in Action-Brother and Sister Haskell have rented a house in one of the best parts of the city, and have gathered round them a family of helpers, who day by day go out giving Bible readings, selling our papers, and doing medical missionary work.
+The Field School in Action-Brother and Sister Haskell have rented a house in one of the best parts of the city, and have gathered round them a family of helpers, who day by day go out giving Bible readings, selling our papers, and doing medical missionary